 Our board of directors has determined that each of Messrs.
-Banitt and Barak and Ms. Rosolio-Aharonson qualifies as an independent director under the requirements of the Securities and Exchange Commission and NASDAQ.
+Banitt and Barak and Ms. Rosolio-Aharonson qualifies as an independent director under the requirements of the SEC and NASDAQ.
+Our outside directors, Mr. Barak and Ms. Rosolio-Aharonson also qualify as independent directors under the Israeli Companies Law.